-What sort of ideas are you looking for?
+What type of business ideas is Social Business Creation (SBC) looking for?

-Social Business Competition looks for ideas in which the business has potentials to create social impacts through its business activities (i.e. production, supply chain management, service to customers, etc.).
+Social Business Creation competition looks for ideas in which the business has potential to create social impacts through its business activities (i.e., production, supply chain management, service to customers, etc.).

 Who can enter the competition?